Events

 Description

-Suzuka Circuit is one of the most interesting Formula 1 tracks.
+Suzuka is one of the most exciting Formula One circuits in the world.

-The uniqueness of Suzuka is in its shape: its configuration is a “figure eight”.
-In addition, it is long (almost 6 km), fast and difficult.
-The average lap speed is about 230 km/h.
-The track has 18 turns, and sometimes their number increases to 21.
+The Suzuka track is unique in its figure-eight configuration.
+It is a long (almost 6 km), high-speed and difficult track, where the average lap speed reaches 230 km / h.
+It has 18 turns, and sometimes their number reaches 21.

-The Suzuka grandstands can accommodate up to 100,000 spectators, making it one of the largest circuits.
-It is perfectly visible from the stands, which is also a big plus.
+The Suzuka stands can accommodate up to 100,000 spectators, which makes it one of the largest in terms of capacity.
+Excellent visibility from the stands is another advantage of this track.

-Traditionally, the race on this track is held at the end of the calendar, and therefore the question of the championship is decided here.
-In 2025, the Japanese Grand Prix will take place from April 4 to 6.
+Traditionally, the Suzuka round is held at the end of the season, and it is here that a new champion is often determined.
+In 2025, the Japanese Grand Prix will be held from April 4 to 6.

-For motorsport fans, all conditions for an interesting pastime have been created here: a huge amusement park with a Ferris wheel has been built, you can play tennis and golf, spend time in a bowling alley, visit a museum dedicated to the history and present of the legendary Honda company, and ride on unique attractions.
+For fans of motorsports, all the conditions for an unforgettable vacation have been created here: a large amusement park with a Ferris wheel, tennis courts and golf courses, bowling, a museum dedicated to the history and modernity of Honda, as well as unique attractions.

 First Grand Prix: